Ray-Fan/Mexico/mesoamerica.md

       `Toltec`, `Cholula` -> `Aztez empire`
  > `Toltec` is at Hidalgo. `Cholula` is another city which was contemporaneous with `Teotihuacan` but continued to Postclassic.
-Aztec conquered this whole region including Oaxaca.
+Aztec conquered this whole region including the Gulf Coast, Mexico’s southern Pacific Coast, Oaxaca and Guerrero.